Updated:

 Marginalized Children: Social Tendencies Essay

-Exclusively available on Available only on IvyPanda®
+Exclusively available on Available only on IvyPanda® Made by Human No AI

 Introduction

-Children are a unique group in society, treated differently depending on the context and location.
-Often being considered humans in their “incomplete” or “immature” state, children are significantly different from adults in their biology, behavior and needs.
-They are less capable of adequately responding to danger, they are frailer and more susceptible to both injury and disease (“How are children different from adults?”
-2020).
-Children are granted certain rights and protections in order to help them grow up into well-adjusted members of society (“What are children’s rights?”).
-However, the way that kids are viewed and treated is often contradictory in its nature, especially when the individuals in question are under special circumstances.
-Marginalized children, those that have come under influence of abuse, found themselves displaced or lost a home may be presented differently in society.
+Children are granted certain rights and protections to help them grow up into well-adjusted members of society (“What are children’s rights?”).
+However, how kids are viewed and treated is often contradictory, especially when the individuals in question are under special circumstances.
+Marginalized children, those that have come under the influence of abuse, found themselves displaced or lost a home, maybe presented differently in society.
 The key point of understanding marginalized children is through the lens of a victim or a threat.
-The circumstances surrounding a child, their capabilities, and the need to assist them on a systematic level largely varies depending on whether they are seen as life’s “victims” or unruly dangers to public order.
+The circumstances surrounding a child, their capabilities, and the need to assist them on a systematic level largely vary depending on whether they are seen as life’s “victims” or unruly dangers to public order.

-The duality of children’s position in the public perception informs different ways the kids are treated, and their ability to receive help.
+The duality of children’s position in the public perception informs different ways the kids are treated and their ability to receive help.
 Oftentimes, the criminalization and vilification of kids can obstruct genuine efforts of helping marginalized youth.
 This can be most clearly seen within the US’s migration system and the criminal justice system.
 Both institutions fail to operate with consideration for children’s wellbeing and development, ultimately deducting from genuine efforts to help marginalized kids.

 Helping Marginalized Children